Video Marketing Campaign Made Easy

 Take a look at my “Brand24” project.
 The tool gathers and analyses all mentions where someone posts anything on the internet with my keywords: “brand24” and “brand 24”.
 That way, when I see that some questions repeat themselves, I can say a word to our film crew.

 We recently saw a surge in questions regarding live customers testimonials.
 Our IT team developed the feature, and we promoted it using multiple methods.
-There is a regular blog post, a live video by Tom on Facebook, and an instructional video.
+There is a regular blog post about Live Customer Testimonials, a live video by Tom on Facebook, and an instructional video.

 That way we made sure all the needs of our clients are covered.
 For those who prefer a written explanation there is a traditional blog post; for those who like visual content, there was a video uploaded to YouTube.
 Tom answered all additional questions during live transmission that’s saved on our profile.